hoshang526/Task-Management-Project-/README.md

 - **Deployment**: Docker, Kubernetes for containerization and orchestration

 ## Installation
-To run the project locally follow these steps:
+To run the project locally follow these steps :

 1. **Clone the repository**:
    ```bash